Research

 The Cost of Community

-Communities solve collective action problems through dense social ties.
-But what happens when the collective good requires limiting interaction itself?
-Linking 500,000 Swiss death notices to ancestral municipalities along Reformation-era boundaries, I find that Catholic ancestry predicts 15% higher COVID-19 excess mortality—even among those with no religious markers.
-A preregistered survey shows no differential risk perceptions; a pre-pandemic heatwave shows no ancestry gap.
-The evidence points to denser community networks: Catholic descendants display significantly more organizational affiliations.
-Religious institutions transmitted forms of social organization—not just beliefs—with effects that persist long after faith fades.
+I study how historically rooted social organization affects pandemic mortality.
+Linking 500,000 Swiss death notices to their ancestors' municipalities along Reformation-era boundaries, I find that Catholic ancestry predicts 15% higher COVID-19 excess mortality—even among those with no religious markers.
+A preregistered survey shows no differential risk perceptions, and a pre-pandemic heatwave shows no ancestry gap.
+The evidence is consistent with greater exposure through denser community networks: Catholics display significantly more community ties in both individual condolences and municipal associations.
+These results suggest that religious institutions transmit forms of social organization—not just beliefs—with effects that persist long after faith fades.

 No matching items